cfhamlet/os-urlpattern/README.rst

 This package is used for unsupervised URLs clustering.
 Furthermore, it generate URL Pattern from cluster for matching purpose.
-It is a pure python package tested under python2 python3, pypy also can be used for performance(4x-8x).
+It is a pure python package tested under python2.7 python3.6, pypy also can be used for performance(4x-8x).
 Command line tools can be used for clustering and matching, APIs are also convenient.
-Extra package can be installed for additional features.
+Extra packages can be installed for additional features.
 Under CPython 1cpu, 100 thousand URLs clustering cost almost 1min and 200M memory, built-in matching strategy is efficient enough at most use case(3k/s, depend on patterns complexity).